Sweden

 (c) What does the NIS2 mean for other national cybersecurity legislation?

-As no government bill has been issued yet, it is not certain how and to what extent national cybersecurity legislation will be affected.
-However, the Report recommends that the Information Security Act (2018:1174), which is the current implementation of the NIS directive in Sweden, is wholly replaced by a new cybersecurity act in order to accommodate for the vast amount of changes that NIS2 will introduce.
+As no government bill has been issued yet, it is not certain how, and to what extent, national cybersecurity legislation will be affected.
+However, the Report recommends that the Information Security Act (2018:1174), which is the current implementation of the NIS Directive in Sweden, is wholly replaced by a new Cybersecurity Act in order to accommodate for the vast number of changes that NIS2 will introduce.

-Currently, the Information Security Act does not apply in situations where the Swedish Protective Security Act (2018:585) apply to an organisation, or part thereof.
+Currently, the Information Security Act does not apply in situations where the Swedish Protective Security Act (2018:585) applies to an organisation, or to a part thereof.
 The Report recommends changing this legislative relationship primarily in two ways.
-Firstly, in cases where only a part of the business is subject to the Swedish Protective Security Act, the relevant entity should only be exempted from the obligations relating to cybersecurity risk-management measures, cybersecurity training for management and incident reporting (i.e. the main obligations in NIS2).
+Firstly, in cases where only a part of the business is subject to the Swedish Protective Security Act, the relevant entity should only be exempted from the obligations relating to cybersecurity risk-management measures, cybersecurity training for management and incident reporting (i.e., the main obligations in NIS2).
 Secondly, such exemptions should only apply to the part of the business that is subject to the Swedish Protective Security Act.
-Thus, NIS2 would still apply in full for the other parts of the business provided that no other exemption apply (e.g. financial institutions that are already covered by equivalent cybersecurity obligations in the Digital Operational Resilience Act).
+Thus, NIS2 would still apply in full for the other parts of the business, provided that no other exemption applies (e.g., financial institutions that are already covered by equivalent cybersecurity obligations in the Digital Operational Resilience Act (Regulation (EU) 2022/2554)).

 It remains to be seen, however, to what extent the upcoming government bill will encompass the conclusions of the Report.